See Linux and Mac.

 INTO OUTFILE '/tmp/mysql/myisam_convert_script.txt';

-- Run the output script "myisam_convert_script.txt" in mysql as follows.
+- Run the output script myisam_convert_script.txt in MySQL/MariaDB as follows.
 From a terminal window type (make changes for actual temporary script file path as needed):

 mysql -u root -p opendental < /tmp/mysql/myisam_convert_script.txt

-- Edit the my.cnf file and make sure that the 'skip-innodb' option is in the file on its own line and that the line is uncommented.
-Save any changes to the my.cnf file and if the file was modified then restart the mysql service.
+- Edit the server.cnf file and make sure that the skip-innodb and default-storage-engine=MyISAM options are in the file on their own lines and that the lines are uncommented.
+Save any changes to the server.cnf file and if the file was modified then restart the MySQL/MariaDB service.
 This step prevents new tables from being generated as innodb tables in the future.
-Note: Newer versions of MySQL might not utilize the skip-innodb line, if that is the case, look for or add the line 'default-storage-engine=MyISAM'

-Solution: To my.cnf, add default-storage-engine=MyISAM (Step 3 above under MySQL)
+To server.cnf, add default-storage-engine=MyISAM (Step 3 above under MariaDB)

-Case Sensitivity: Linux MySQL is case sensitive by default.
+Case Sensitivity: Linux MySQL/MariaDB is case sensitive by default.
 Open Dental tries to use only lowercase table names, however may have some mixed case variables.
 If you have issues with case sensitivity, you may want to turn case sensitivity off.
-Simply add this line to the my.cnf file on the Linux server: lower_case_table_names=1.
+Simply add this line to the server.cnf file on the Linux server: lower_case_table_names=1.

 Example of errors due to case sensitivity: